 'Present Over Perfect: Leaving Behind Frantic for a Simpler, More Soulful Way of Living' by Shauna Niequist

-When you finish Tidying Up, you may feel as if you, your life, and your home need to be perfect now.
+Tidying Up, you may feel as if you, your life, and your home need to be perfect now.
 If you find yourself struggling with these feelings, pick up Shauna Niequist's Present over Perfect to free yourself from those expectations.
+Click here to buy.

 'The Little Book of Hygge: Danish Secrets to Happy Living' by Meik Wiking